U.S. Route 129 in Tennessee: History

+Early history

+In 1935, the American Association of State Highway Officials (AASHO) approved an extension of US 129 into Tennessee.
+The highway followed SR 72 from the state line to US 411 near Vonore.
+The route then remained concurrent with this route and SR 33 to Maryville, where US 411 split off, heading toward Sevierville.
+US 129 would then follow SR 33 to US 11/70 in Knoxville.
+This route crossed the Tennessee River on the Henley Street Bridge in Knoxville, which was joined by US 441 in 1951.
+By 1940, AASHTO approved rerouting US 129 onto SR 115 between Tallassee and Maryville.
+As part of the construction of Chilhowee Dam between 1955 and 1957, a new higher alignment was constructed between Tabcat Creek and the dam.
+Today, the old route is largely submerged, but is sometimes visible when the water level is low.

 The Alcoa Highway portion of US 129 was first constructed and completed as a two-lane roadway from Knoxville to Blount County in 1939 to provide access to the then recently opened McGhee Tyson Airport.
+Initially, this route only carried the SR 115 designation, and in 1961, AASHO approved rerouting US 129 onto Alcoa Highway.
+They also rejected a request by Tennessee to renumber the old US 129 alignment along SR 33 to US 129 Alternate.
 US 129's bridge over the Tennessee River in Knoxville was completed in 1935, and was named after James Ernest Karnes (a.k.a.
 J. E. "Buck" Karnes), a Knoxville recipient of the Medal of Honor.
-By 1963, Alcoa Highway was widened into a four-lane median-divided facility between I-40 and McGhee Tyson Airport.
+On November 29, 1963, the final project to widen Alcoa Highway into a four-lane median-divided facility between I-40 and McGhee Tyson Airport was completed and dedicated by Tennessee Governor Frank G. Clement, U.S. Senator Herbert S. Walters, and Congressman Howard Baker.
 Several upgrades improving mobility were constructed on the Knoxville-Knox County section of Alcoa Highway, including replacements of at-grade intersections with interchanges at the University of Tennessee Medical Center (UTMC) and John Sevier Highway in the mid-1970s and mid-1980s respectively.